juxor/afaq/markdown/secI3.md

 the words of the CNT during the Spanish Revolution:

-> _"Many arguments are used against the idea of socialisation; one of these -- the most delightful -- says that by socialising an industry we simply take it over and run it with the consequence that we have flourishing industries where the workers are privileged, and unfortunate industries where the workers get less benefits but have to work harder than workers elsewhere . . .
-There are differences between the workers in prosperous industries and those which barely survive. . .
-Such anomalies, which we don't deny exist, are attributed to the attempts at socialisation.
-We firmly assert that the opposite is true;
+> _"Many arguments are used against the idea of socialisation; one of these --
+> the most delightful -- says that by socialising an industry we simply take
+> it over and run it with the consequence that we have flourishing industries
+> where the workers are privileged, and unfortunate industries where the
+> workers get less benefits but have to work harder than workers elsewhere . .
+> .
+There are differences between the workers in prosperous industries and
+> those which barely survive. . .
+Such anomalies, which we don't deny exist,
+> are attributed to the attempts at socialisation.
+We firmly assert that the
-such anomalies are the logical result of the absence of socialisation. _
+> opposite is true; such anomalies are the logical result of the absence of
+> socialisation._

-> _"The socialisation which we propose will resolve these problems which are used to attack it.
-Were Catalan industry socialised, everything would be organically linked -- industry, agriculture, and the trade union organisations, in accordance with the council for the economy.
-They would become normalised, the working day would become more equal or what comes to the same thing, the differences between workers of different activities would end . . ._
+> _"The socialisation which we propose will resolve these problems which are
+> used to attack it.
+Were Catalan industry socialised, everything would be
+> organically linked -- industry, agriculture, and the trade union
+> organisations, in accordance with the council for the economy.
+They would
+> become normalised, the working day would become more equal or what comes to
+> the same thing, the differences between workers of different activities
+> would end . . ._

 > _"Socialisation is -- and let its detractors hear it -- the genuine
-authentic organisation of the economy.
-Undoubtedly the economy has to be organised; but not according to the old methods, which are precisely those which we are destroying, but in accordance with new norms which will make our people become an example to the world proletariat."_ [**Solidaridad Obrera**, 30 April 1937, p. l2]
+> authentic organisation of the economy.
+Undoubtedly the economy has to be
+> organised; but not according to the old methods, which are precisely those
+> which we are destroying, but in accordance with new norms which will make
+> our people become an example to the world proletariat."_ [ **Solidaridad
+> Obrera** , 30 April 1937, p. l2]

 Workers' self-management does not automatically mean that all forms of economic domination and exploitation would be eliminated.
 After all, in a market economy firms can accrue super-profits simply because of their size or control over a specific technology or resource.
-Hence Proudhon's suggestion that _"advocates of mutualism"_ would _"regulate the market"_ to ensure _"an honest breakdown of cost prices"_, fix _"after amicable discussion of a **maximum** and **minimum** profit margin"_ and _"the organising of regulating societies."_ [**Op.
-Cit.**, pp. 33-4] It seems likely that the agro-industrial federation would be the body which ensures that.
+Hence Proudhon's suggestion that _"advocates of mutualism"_ would _"regulate the market"_ to ensure _"an honest breakdown of cost prices"_ , fix _"after amicable discussion of a **maximum** and **minimum** profit margin"_ and _"the organising of regulating societies."_ [ **Op.
+Cit.** , pp. 33-4] It seems likely that the agro- industrial federation would be the body which ensures that.
 Similarly, the federation would be the means by which to air, and deal with, suggestions that syndicates are monopolising their resources, i.e., treating them as private property rather than socialised possessions.
-Thus the federation would unite workers _"to guarantee the mutual use of the tools of production"_ which are, _"by a reciprocal contract"_, the _"collective property of the whole."_ [James Guillaume, _"On Building the New Social Order"_, pp. 356-79, **Bakunin on Anarchism**, p.
+Thus the federation would unite workers _"to guarantee the mutual use of the tools of production"_ which are, _"by a reciprocal contract"_ , the _"collective property of the whole."_
+[James Guillaume, _"On Building the New Social Order"_ , pp. 356-79, **Bakunin
+on Anarchism** , p.
 376]

 The inter-industry confederations help ensure that when the members of a syndicate change work to another syndicate in another (or the same) branch of